 - Basic policy – This is the lowest-level home insurance policy available and offers a basic cover for your home up to a specific value.
-In other words, these type of policies offers you a coverage at the lowest possible premium.
+In other words, these type of policies offers you coverage at the lowest possible premium.

 - Mid-level policy – These policies cost more than the basic policies and hence, offer more benefits.
 So, you can expect better coverage for your home and its contents.
-Many insurance companies also offer a host of added benefits like the occupier’s personal liability insurance or cover for a second medical opinion, etc.
+Many insurance companies also provide a host of added benefits like the occupier’s liability insurance or cover for a second medical opinion, etc.

 This is a broad picture of the types of property insurance policies in Dubai.
 Remember, every insurance company offers a different package.
 Therefore, it is important to compare quotes and coverage before buying one.